 Who is this guide for?

 This guide is for anyone ready to face their student loan debt and finally defeat this monster.
-This guide's main focus is on helping people get their federal loans out of default and back into a repayment plan.
+This guide's main focus is on helping people get their federal loans out of default, minimize the serious consequences of defaulted student loans, and get back into a repayment plan.

 If you're in default on a private student loan, your option to get it out of default is typically limited to paying the student loan payments you missed or asking for a deferment/forbearance.

 Private loan holders don't offer loan rehabilitation as an option.
 And because private lenders care about your credit score, it's near impossible to refinance a private loan that's in default.